runningstream/blog.runningstream.net/content/post/disinvited-by-user-agent-windows.md

 draft: false
 ---

-Finally, a chance to grab the Windows binaries that eluded me in my previous attempts during Disinvited By User Agent.
+Finally, a chance to grab the Windows binaries that eluded me in my previous attempts during Dis-invited By User Agent.
 I had the same attack probing my server this morning attempting to download and execute a Windows script, but this time I determined the correct user agent for the .Net WebClient class - it's blank.
 The class, by default, doesn't send any headers...

 curl -A "" hxxp://107.181.174.232/win/checking.ps1 -o checking.ps1